japl-lang/japl/README.md

 ### Nim compiler options

-The build tool calls the system's nim compiler to build JAPL and by default, the only extra flag that's passed to it is `--gc:markAndSweep`.
+The build tool calls the system's nim compiler to build JAPL.
 If you want to customize the options passed to the compiler, you can pass a comma separated list of key:value options (spaces are not allowed).
-For example, doing `python3 build.py src --flags d:release,threads:on` will call `nim compile src/japl --gc:markAndSweep -d:release --threads:on`.
+For example, doing `python3 build.py src --flags d:release,threads:on` will call `nim compile src/japl -d:release --threads:on`.

+#### Known issues

+Right now JAPL is in its very early stages and we've encountered a series of issues related to nim's garbage collection implementations.
+Some of them seem to clash with JAPL's own memory management and cause random `NilAccessDefects` because the GC frees stuff that JAPL needs.
+If the test suite shows weird crashes try changing the `gc` option to `boehm` (particularly recommended since it seems to cause very little interference with JAPL), `orc`~ or
+`markAndSweep` to see if this mitigates the problem; this is a temporary solution until JAPL becomes fully independent from nim's runtime memory management.

 ### JAPL Debugging options